 Authenticator: The device that controls access to the network.
 In an 802.1X configuration, the ICX device serves as the authenticator.
 The authenticator passes messages between the client and the authentication server.
-Based on the identity information supplied by the client and the authenticator either grants or does not grant network access to the client.
+Based on the identity information supplied by the client and the authentication information supplied by the authentication server, the authenticator either grants or does not grant network access to the client.